trvrb/canalization/README.md

 	ruby clean.rb canal
 	mv canal.html index.html

+Alternatively:

+	ruby textile.rb canal

+will do all the above.

 -------------------------------------------

 All text is copyright Bedford, Rambaut and Pascual 2011.
 Distributed under the GPL v3.